amnshrestha/openFace-mac-installation-wiki/Unix-Installation.md

 For more details on model downloads see - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Model-acquisition

-# Advanced Ubuntu installation
+# Advanced Ubuntu installation (in case ./install.sh fails)

 For Unix based systems and different compilers, I included Cmake files for cross-platform and cross-IDE support.

-This code has been tested on Ubuntu 14.04, 16.04, and 18.04 with GCC
+This code has been tested on Ubuntu 14.04, 16.04, and 18.04 with a C++17 GCC compiler (clang should also work, but was not tested extensively)

 ## Dependency installation

-OpenFace requires cmake, OpenCV 3.1.0 (or newer), tbb, OpenBLAS, dlib and boost.
+OpenFace requires cmake, OpenCV 4.0.0 (or newer), OpenBLAS, dlib, C++17 compiler (tbb and boost are optional additional dependencies that will be used if present).

-To acquire all of the dependencies follow the instructions pertaining to your compiler:

-### Ubuntu gcc compiler instructions

 If you already have any of the following dependencies you can skip those steps